 Basic Oilfield Corrosion and Control via Chemical Solutions

-This course will equip participants with an awareness of the importance and cost of corrosion and how can it be managed and mitigated.
-The course covers dealing with chemicals, techniques to evaluate their performance, chemical applications and design to control corrosion.
-The course also helps attendees learn corrosivity monitoring and the efficiency of the treatment.
-Attendees will leave with a full understanding of how to manage corrosion and minimize the potential risks in safety, economics and the environment.
+This course will help attendees develop the awareness of the cost of corrosion and how it can be managed and mitigated.
+It teaches the skills of dealing with chemicals, techniques to evaluate their performances, chemical applications and design to control corrosion.
+It will also help attendees learn corrosivity monitoring and the efficiency of the treatment.

 Why You Should Attend